 Your accommodation: Mt Cook Motel

-Mt Cook Motel is located in the centre of Mt.
-Cook village.
-The self-contained units are spacious and all are surrounded by alpine mountain views.Driving distance and time (approximate) for this leg: 256 kms / 159 miles : 2.9 hours
+Mt Cook Motel, nestled in the heart of Mt.
+Cook Village, offers spacious self-contained units that provide comfort and convenience.
+Each unit is surrounded by breathtaking alpine mountain views, making it the perfect retreat for nature lovers and adventurers alike.Driving distance and time (approximate) for this leg: 256 kms / 159 miles : 2.9 hours

 Take in the spectacular Southern Alps, including New Zealand's highest peak Aoraki Mount Cook and the constantly changing glacial landscape.
 See the H...